-127. Wilson, an accomplished lawyer and one of the most influential delegates at the Convention, was one of the original signers of the Declaration of Independence and served on the Convention's Committee of Detail, as discussed below.
-He was one of the first persons appointed to the Supreme Court by George Washington and also served as the first professor of law at the College of Philadelphia (the predecessor of the University of Pennsylvania).
-See FARRAND, supra note 16, at 21.
+92 Wilson was one of the original signers of the Declaration of Independence and served on the Convention's Committee of Detail, discussed below.
+He was one of the first persons appointed to the Supreme Court by George Washington and also served as the first professor of law at the College of Philadelphia (the predecessor of the University of Pennsylvania.).
+See Farrand at 21.